Skip to content

-AI is becoming increasingly powerful and affordable.
-Using AI for subtitle translation is faster and more cost-effective than traditional services like Baidu Translate or Google Translate!
-The quality of the translation depends not only on the AI model's "intelligence" but, more importantly, on how well you craft your "instructions" (i.e., prompt words).
+AI is becoming increasingly powerful and more affordable.
+Using AI for subtitle translation is faster and cheaper than traditional methods like Baidu Translate or Google Translate!
+The quality of the translation depends not only on how "smart" the AI model is but also on how well you write the "instructions" (i.e., prompts).

-While video translation software often comes with built-in "instructions," you can customize them based on your experience for even better results!
-This article will discuss how AI translation works, what to pay attention to when using it, and share some effective "instructions" for your reference.
+Although video translation software comes with built-in "instructions," you can always modify them based on your experience for better results!
+This article explains how AI translation works, what to watch out for when using it, and shares some useful "prompts" for reference.

 In video translation software, there are 3 types of AI translation prompts: